broadinstitute/lunaris/README.md

 #### GroupAsObject

-Merges all recordss with the same id in a stream into a single record.
+Merges all records with the same id in a stream into a single record.
 Core fields, which are assumed the same if the id is the same, are kept intact.
 Other fields are moved to sub-objects according to the specified path followed by the value of the subIdField.